My ship sails: Ochse, leg dich!

-Ochse, leg dich! ("Ox, lie down!") is a German and Austrian variant played with 32 French or German cards (Skat pack).
+Ochse, leg dich! ("Ox, lie down!") is a German and Austrian variant played with 32 French or German cards (skat pack).
 It is a simple, family card game that is often played with children and is useful for learning the card values and card suits.
+It was popular with the German-speaking population of South Bohemia prior to their expulsion after the Second World War, and was known there as Ox, liach de!

 The aim of the game is to collect all eight cards of one suit.
 Dealer deals 8 cards to each of the four players.
-Forehand leads by passing a card of his choice to the player on his left - middlehand.
+Forehand leads by passing a card of his choice to the player on his left – middlehand.
 Middlehand then passes a card to rearhand and so on in clockwise order.
 Play continues in this way until a player has collected all eight cards of one suit in his hand, whereupon he lays them face up on the table and declares "Ochse, leg dich!" or "Ox, lie down!"

 The winner then receives as many chips or gaming counters from each other player as that player has fallen short in collecting eight cards of the same suit.
 For example, if a player has only collected five cards of one suit, he pays 3 chips to the winner.

+Among Danube Swabians the game was called Esel ("donkey") and a player called "Esel" on going out.
+The last player to lay cards down cards was the Esel and became the next dealer.

+Speculation/matrimony

+In 1831, Eliza Leslie describes a game for girls which she calls speculation or matrimony that is essentially my ship sails with a full pack of 52 cards.
+After cutting for first deal (highest wins, Aces high), the cards are shuffled, cut and then fully dealt out.
+The aim is to be first to collect a full suit of 13 cards.
+The player to the left of the dealer passes a card she does not want, face down, to her left-hand neighbour.
+This continues in turn and the first player with 13 cards in suit lays them down and is the winner.
+This game is unrelated to the gambling game of the same name.